Salient ImageNet: How to discover spurious features in Deep Learning?: Introduction

-Our framework (shown in Figure \ref{fig:pipeline}) is based on this key idea: to identify spurious or causal \textit{visual attributes} used for predicting the class $\class$, we identify spurious or causal \textit{neural features} via limited human supervision.
-We say that a visual attribute is causal for class $\class$ if it is always a part of the object $\class$ and spurious otherwise.
-In particular, to annotate a neural feature as causal or spurious, we show only the top-$5$ images (with a predicted label of $\class$) that maximally activate that neural feature to Mechanical Turk workers.
+Our framework (shown in Figure \ref{fig:pipeline}) is based on this key idea: to identify spurious or core \textit{visual attributes} used for predicting the class $\class$, we identify spurious or core \textit{neural features} via limited human supervision.
+We define a core visual attribute as an attribute for class $\class$ that is always a part of the object definition and spurious otherwise.
+To annotate a neural feature as core or spurious, we show only the top-$5$ images (with a predicted label of $\class$) that maximally activate that neural feature to Mechanical Turk workers.
 We then show that these neural feature annotations {\it generalize} extremely well to top-$k$ (with $k \gg 5$) images with label $\class$ that maximally activate that neural feature.
 For example, on Imagenet, in Section \ref{sec:generalization}, we show a generalization accuracy of $95\%$ for $k=65$ (i.e., a 13 fold generalization).
-Thus, by using neural features and their corresponding neural activation maps (heatmaps), with {\it limited} human supervision, we can identify a large subset of samples that contain the relevant spurious or causal visual attributes.
+Thus, by using neural features and their corresponding neural activation maps (heatmaps), with {\it limited} human supervision, we can identify a large subset of samples that contain the relevant spurious or core visual attributes.
 The neural activation maps for these images can then be used as soft segmentation masks for these visual attributes.
 We emphasize that the usual method of obtaining such a set would require the manual detection and segmentation of a visual attribute across all images in the training set and is therefore not scalable.